morgam7/computer_infrastructure/README.md

 For the project, I automated the process of collecting and storing weather data from Met Éireann.
 Using a GitHub Actions workflow, I set up a weather.sh script to run daily at 8 AM, downloading weather data and saving it with timestamped filenames in the data/weather directory.
 The workflow was defined in a YAML file, specifying tasks like cloning the repository, running the script, and committing new data back to the repository.

 This automation ensures the data is collected consistently without manual input, showcasing the integration of bash scripting with GitHub Actions to streamline repetitive tasks.

-Issue: Pulling and Pushing to GitHub
-I encountered a new issue after setting up the automated GitHub Actions workflow.
-It was constantly adding new data files and because I hadn't gotten into the habit of doing a `git pull` before making edits and, I ran into problems when trying to push.
-By committing my changes and using `git pull origin main`, I resolved the issue since there was no conflict between the new data files and my edits.
-But it taught me about how important it is to keep on top of pulling files and keeping track of edits.
-I imagine this can get very messy when working on bigger projects.

 ## Task 9: Pandas Data Analysis